Go Back

 Instructions

-• Make the balsamic glaze: Add the balsamic vinegar and honey to a small saucepan over medium-high heat.
+• Make the balsamic glaze: Add the balsamic vinegar (1 cup) and honey (2 tablespoons) to a small saucepan over medium-high heat.
 Bring to a gentle boil and cook for 3 minutes.
 Reduce the heat to low and simmer for about 10 minutes, stirring occasionally, until reduced by about half and thick enough to coat the back of a spoon.
 Remove from the heat and let cool; it will continue to thicken as it sits.

 • Season the tomatoes: Arrange the tomato slices on a serving platter.
 Sprinkle them lightly with some of the flaky sea salt and let them sit for 5 minutes.
 This draws out their juices and makes the tomatoes taste sweeter and more flavorful.